adewoleaj/UK-Road-Traffic-Accident-Analysis/README.md

 Contributions and feedback are welcome for further refinement and enhancement of the project.

 **Note:**
-For detailed analysis and findings, refer to the project documentation, including the Jupyter notebook and report available in the repository.
+For detailed analysis and findings, refer to the project documentation, including the Jupyter notebook and report available in the repository(I used colab).

 ## Author